NookDev/signCalculator/README.md

 # signCalculator
-Form that generates a preview of the sign and provides costings.
+Form that generates a preview of a coreflute sign and provides costings.

 NOTE - ONLY THE INPUTS DESCRIBED ARE REQUIRED, EXAMPLE PROVIDED AS VISUAL REFERENCE ONLY: https://www.letterstickers.com.au/lettering-design?gclid=CjwKCAjw27jnBRBuEiwAdjQXDCu11uTJZuxwznx6MgeInX2vIpcdNbJOGZJkgntl-rmz-t9yNFBOkBoCeFwQAvD_BwE